meerk40t/meerk40t/meerk40t/grbl/FIRMWARE_SUPPORT.md

 - No `$`-style system commands
 - Uses M-codes for queries instead of $ syntax
 - G28 for homing instead of $H
-- M999 for unlock instead of $X
+- M999 for unlock instead of $X (M410 is only a quick-stop)
 - No dedicated jogging command (uses G0 with space-separated parameters)
+- GRBL hardware-config UI is suppressed (uses $-commands that Marlin does not support)

 **Use When**: Running Marlin firmware on a 3D printer board adapted for laser/CNC use.